wwwpy-labs/wwwpy/docs/introduction.md

 # Introduction

-To set up a typical development environment with **wwwpy**, follow these steps:
+Set up your **wwwpy** development environment with these steps:

-1. **Set up a Python virtual environment** and run `pip install wwwpy`.
+1. **Create a Python virtual environment:** Open a terminal in your project directory and run `pip install wwwpy`.
 2. **Create an empty folder** and open it in your preferred IDE.
 3. **Open a shell** within your IDE (this allows the console output to link directly to file sources) and start **`wwwpy dev`**.
 This command opens a browser window displaying your developing web app.
 4. **Arrange your IDE and browser side by side** so you can view your app's code in the IDE and the app interface in the browser simultaneously.

-**Note:** wwwpy logs to the console in a way that makes certain entries clickable in the IDE shell, allowing quick navigation to the relevant lines in your source code.
-For instance, when you create a new button event handler, wwwpy will log the file and line number where the handler is defined; clicking the log entry focuses on that line in the IDE.
-The same applies to exceptions.
+**Note:** In the IDE shell, **wwwpy** logs clickable file paths and line numbers, enabling direct navigation to relevant code.
+When creating event handlers or encountering exceptions, click the log entries to jump to the specified lines.

 ## A wwwpy Project Structure

 In a typical **wwwpy** project structure, you'll encounter these three main folders:

-- **common:** This folder contains **Python code and resources** that can be shared and executed in both the server and browser environments.
-Code here should avoid using any server- or browser-specific APIs to ensure compatibility across both.
-Think of it as a shared library that both environments can access for seamless, environment-neutral functionality.
+- **common:** The **common** folder holds environment-neutral Python code and resources that run on both server and browser.
+Avoid server- or browser-specific APIs here to maintain compatibility.

 - **remote:** This folder houses **browser-specific Python code** and resources.
 At startup, **wwwpy** transfers the contents of both the “common” and “remote” folders to the browser, allowing the code to execute on the client side.